-The stipend, on the other hand, is paid directly to the student by their foster care agency.
-The disbursement schedule is determined by the foster care agency and the agency will be reimbursed by ACS.
+The stipend, on the other hand, is paid directly to the student by their foster care agency on a weekly basis and reimbursed by ACS.

 For students dorming in New York City, the College Choice program is partnered with a range of housing providers including the Towers at City College, The Summit at Queens College, the 92nd Street Y, and Outpost Club.